 - Not scalable to meet current demand

 Blockchains allow for tokenization of real estate on one shared, secure ledger.
-A property is represented by digital token [link to page] with certain rights and obligations that can be automatically enforced via smart contracts and easy to verify on a single ledger.
+A property is represented by digital tokens with certain rights and obligations that can be automatically enforced via smart contracts and easy to verify on a single ledger.
 This new architecture is automated, more transparent, cheaper, and faster.
 It tackles the issues of the old system, enabling a global, liquid real estate market.

 Making life easier